unaschneck/pydar/README.md

 ### Dynamically Updated Data Files

-Scripts pull from datafiles that have been complied in advance.
+Scripts web scrap from URLs to generate some of the data files

-Last updated by developers `1/20/2023` via `python3 update_csv.py`
+Last updated by developers `1/22/2023` via `python3 update_csv.py`

 **coradr_jpl_options.csv**